What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Ecology

-Below is a list of ten animals with the most powerful bite force in the animal kingdom.
-There are animals that should have also been on this list, but they are not here due to the lack of research into the strength of their bite due to the problematic or high cost of this event.
+Below is a list of the ten animals with the most powerful bite forces in the animal kingdom.
+There are animals that should also have been on this list, but they are not here due to the lack of research into the strength of their bite due to the problematic or expensive nature of this measure.

-The notable exception is the great white shark, however, there are only theoretical data.
-The Tasmanian devil seems to have the most powerful bite in relation to its body size (about 14 atmospheres).
+A notable exception is the great white shark, however, there is only theoretical data.
+The Tasmanian devil appears to have the most powerful bite relative to its body size (about 14 atmospheres).

 10. Leo